opendaylight/transportpce/docs/user-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Devices must support the standard OpenROADM Models more precisely versions
    1.2.1 and 2.1.
-Experimental support is provided for 2.2 and 2.2.1 devices
+Limited support is provided for 2.2 and 2.2.1 devices.
-   (portmapping only at this moment).
+   If WDM is supported on them, the OTN support is considererd experimental at that date.

 2. Devices must support configuration through NETCONF protocol/API.